louis-tru/quark/docs/VULKAN.md

 Device selection does not require a window surface.
 It prefers a performant graphics-capable device and can prefer compute capability, while actual presentation support remains a platform/surface concern.

+On Android, the production backend currently requires Android 10 / API 29 and Vulkan 1.1 or newer.
+Older systems or Vulkan implementations return no shared Vulkan resource and fall through to GL.
+The `--gl` process argument forces GL for the whole application so `Render::Make()` and shared image resources always select the same backend.

 All rendering and upload submissions use the shared queue.
 Vulkan requires external synchronization around queue submit/present calls, so the resource's